 - 1. Connection: This field indicates whether you are registered with the network.
-It also shows the PS and CS status, beam type, satellite acquired and receive signal quality. - a.
+It also shows the PS and CS status, beam type, satellite acquired and receive signal strength. - a.
 Packet-Switched (PS) Attach Status: This field indicates whether you are PS attached with the network.
 Once PS attached, in most cases you will still need to setup a PDP context to send PS data. - b.
 Circuit-Switched (CS) Attach Status: This indicates whether you are CS attached with the network.
-Once you are CS Attached and Registered with the network, you can make CS calls and send SMS messages. - GPS: This field displays the current GPS position status.
+Once you are CS Attached and Registered with the network, you can send and receive SMS messages. - GPS: This field displays the current GPS position status.
 If you have received a GPS fix and the network GPS policy has been received (and it allows the GPS position to be shown to the user), it will display the Latitude, Longitude, Fix Quality, and the Last time the GPS position was updated.
 Time displayed is UTC time.
 If the location is shown as "Waiting" it means the unit has a fix but cannot yet display it because it is waiting for the GPS display policy from the network. - 3.
-BGAN terminal: This field indicates the WLAN and battery/charging status. - 4.
-Antenna Unit: This field identifies the type of antenna connected (internal or external); if external, it gives more status information about the antenna's current state.
+BGAN terminal: This field indicates the WLAN and battery/charging status.